oxylabs/oxylabs-ai-studio-mcp-py/README.md

 - Scrape: Allows getting content from any url in json or markdown format.
 - Crawl: Based on prompt crawls a website and collects data in markdown or json format.
 - Browser Agent: Given a task, agent controls a browser to achieve given object and returns data in markdown, json, html or screenshot formats.
+- Search: Allows search the web for urls and their contents.

 ---